vikejs/vike/README.md

 Thanks to the `render()` hook
-you keep full control over how your pages are rendered, and thanks to `*.page.client.js`, you keep full control over the entire browser-side code.
+you keep full control over how your pages are rendered, and thanks to `.page.client.js`, you keep full control over the browser-side code.
 This makes it *easy* and *natural* to use `vite-plugin-ssr` with any tool you want.

 In short: `vite-plugin-ssr` is not only the most flexible, but also the easiest SSR tool out there.